Source Water Protection

 Allocation of the Grant Award

 The public water supplier will be reimbursed once the project duties and the grant reporting requirements have been successfully met and MDH is satisfied that the project has been completed according to the terms of the grant agreement.
+All work will meet plan review and inspection requirements, and will be done in accordance with all local, state, and federal Regulations.

 The public water supplier has the obligation to pay any third party (contractor) hired for the purpose of completing the work before or immediately after receiving payment from MDH.